-Click Set up a wireless ad hoc (computer-to-computer) network, click Next, and then follow the steps in the wizard.
+Click Set up an ad hoc (computer-to-computer) network, click Next, and then follow the steps in the wizard.

-If one or more of the networked computers is joined to a domain, each person using the network will need to have a user account on that computer to see and access shared items on it.
+If one or more of the networked computers is joined to a domain, you need to have a user account on that computer to see and access shared items on it.